 Pig farrowing crates are metal cages that mother pigs are placed inside to give birth to their piglets.
 They are constructed of metal bars which restrict the movement of mother pigs.
 Each cage is around two metres long and less than one metre wide.
 The sow can only stand, lie down and take a few steps forward or back.
 Within the pen (crate) the piglets can reach their mother to suckle but she is unable to fully interact or socialise with them.

-Image: An example of a farrowing crate from an undisclosed location in Latin America.
+Image: An example of a farrowing crate from an undisclosed location in the UK.

 The main purpose of the farrowing crate (cage) is to lower the risk of piglets being crushed by the mother by controlling her movements, particularly when lying down.
 With healthier, stronger mothers (especially from group housing not cages), this is not necessary and pens allowing mother pigs to turn around and effectively mother their young leads to more robust piglets.